2018 Annual Report

 Kate O’Brien Ahlers

-- Internal Communications: Enhance office communications through publications, internal news updates and special projects.
+- Internal Communications & Projects: Promoted office connectivity through publications, internal news updates, and special projects and/or pitches.

 June Witterschein | Deputy Director: